mayank1101/mayank1101.github.io/_posts/2025-12-23-understanding-feedforward-backpropogation.md

 Understanding feed-forward and backpropagation is crucial because:

-- **Foundation of Deep Learning**: Every neural network—from simple ones to GPT-4—uses these mechanisms
+- **Foundation of Deep Learning**: Every neural network—from simple ones to GPT-4—uses these mechanisms.
-- **Debugging Intuition**: Knowing how networks learn helps you diagnose and fix training problems
+- **Debugging Intuition**: Knowing how networks learn helps you diagnose and fix training problems.
-- **Architecture Design**: Understanding gradients helps you design better neural architectures
+- **Architecture Design**: Understanding gradients helps you design better neural architectures.
-- **Research & Innovation**: Many breakthroughs in AI come from improving these fundamental processes
+- **Research & Innovation**: Many breakthroughs in AI come from improving these fundamental processes.

 ## Feed-Forward Pass: Making Predictions